Cannery Row Magazine

 Ironically, upon being hired, we had to read and sign the obligatory Health and Safety Standards Guide - an inch-thick document - the contents of which stood in direct conflict with the reality of what our job entailed but, through the act of putting our name to paper, any responsibility for work-related injuries lay squarely on our own shoulders, with the company washing its hands off all blame.

-Point in fact, when a team member broke a finger carrying an excessive amount of laundry to the chute to save time, she was berated for her carelessness and not allowed access to worker's compensation or sick leave.
+In fact, when a team member broke her little finger carrying an excessive amount of laundry to the chute to save time, she was berated for her carelessness and not allowed access to worker's compensation or sick leave.
 Despite being put on 'light duty', she was in tears with pain every shift as her finger refused to heal but, instead of being supportive, our manager told her to stop acting like a wimp.

 During the course of my employment, I gained two rather disturbing, albeit enlightening, insights from senior staff, one of whom had been with the hotel since its inception a couple of years previous: